 This bit is enabled when EFR bit-4 is set to a logic 1.
-ISR bit-4 indicates that the receiver detected a data match of the Xoff character(s) or a special character.
+ISR bit-4 indicates that the receiver detected a data match of the Xoff character(s).
+If this is an Xoff/Xon interrupt, it can be cleared by a read to the ISR.
+If it is a special character interrupt, it can be cleared by reading ISR or it will automatically clear after the next character is received.

-ISR[5]: Interrupt Status (requires EFR bit-4 = 1)
+ISR[5]: RTS#/CTS# Interrupt Status

-ISR bit-5 indicates that CTS# or RTS# has changed state from LOW to HIGH.
+This bit is enabled when EFR bit-4 is set to a logic 1.
+ISR bit-5 indicates that the CTS# or RTS# has been deasserted.